Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL Week 2 and more

-Boom Fantasy promo code CBSSPORTS: Get up to $100 back for Texans-Bucs, Chargers-Raiders on Monday, Sept.
-15
+Boom Fantasy promo code CBSSPORTS: Get up to $100 back for Bills vs. Dolphins, NFL Week 3 on Tuesday, Sept.
+16

-Boom Fantasy offers up to $100 back in site credit for new users with promo code CBSSPORTS, perfect for 'Monday Night Football picks'
+Boom Fantasy offers up to $100 back in site credit for new users with promo code CBSSPORTS, perfect for NFL Week 3 picks

 The latest Boom Fantasy promo code CBSSPORTS is good for up to $100 back in site credits if your first pick loses.
-The Week 2 NFL schedule concludes with a 'Monday Night Football' doubleheader as Texans vs. Buccaneers kicks at 7 p.m.
-ET, followed by Chargers vs. Raiders at 10 p.m.
-ET.
+The Week 3 NFL schedule kicks off with a 'Thursday Night Football' matchup between the Bills and Dolphins, leading into 14 games on Sunday and Lions vs. Ravens on 'Monday Night Football' to conclude the slate.
+There's also college football Week 4, MLB, WNBA playoff and more to consider.
 Before making prop picks for any of those games or others, click here to get the latest Boom Fantasy promo code for new users:

 Here are the steps to follow in order to sign up and claim the Boom Fantasy promo.